 SaaS (Software as a Service)

-SaaS is a way to monetize a platform by offering its software to other companies based on a subscription model.
+SaaS is a way to monetize a medical solution by offering its software to other companies based on a subscription model.
 Doctor on Demand, for instance, uses this model and charges a per-provider fee – around $1 per person per month.
 Thus, if a company has 100,000 employees, it would cost about $1.2 million every year.